-If you live in an urban area or you are visiting an urban area, you don’t have to drive hundreds of miles to start your trip.
+You don’t have to drive hundreds of miles to start your Bike Travel Weekend trip from an urban area.
 Explore out your front door.

 Riding in the city: Bikeabout provides bicycle tourism information for a list of major U.S. and Canadian cities.
 Find routes, maps, public transportation resources, lodging, and more.

-Bike Share: If you live in an urban area and don’t own a bike, bike share can be a great way to check out urban parks on two wheels.
+Bike Share: If you live in an urban area and don’t own a bike, use a bike share to explore urban parks by bike.

 Bikemunk also offers a comprehensive list of bike share companies by state.

 CycleLifeHQ is a bike tourism platform that will help you find the best rides, accommodations, restaurants, bike transportation, and more in any of their curated destinations.

 Turn your mountain bike ride into an overnight adventure.
 Make sure that biking is allowed on the trails before you ride them.

 Check out bike overnight examples on a mountain bike.